Veiled Experts: The First Preview - NewsBreak

 IGN

-This section of IGN's Hogwarts Legacy Wiki Guide will walk you through the third and final round of Crossed Wands Dueling Club.
-The invitation for this final round will come to you through the Owl Post from Lucan following the Tomes and Tribulations Main Quest.
-Crossed Wands: Round 3.
-In...
+This section of IGN's Hogwarts Legacy Wiki Guide will walk you through the second round of Crossed Wands Dueling Club.
+This second round appears during Professor Hecat’s Assignment 1, following The Locket’s Secret.
+She'll want you to complete a second round of Crossed Wands before she'll teach you Incendio.

-Ancient Tablet Discovered in 1868 Has Finally Been Deciphered – And a Stunning Confirmation of Biblical Narrative Found

-A new examination of an old Levantine item may have uncovered a reference to a prominent individual from the Bible's Old Testament.
-According to the Jewish News Syndicate, two French experts claim to have discovered a reference to the "House of David" on the Mesha Stele, a basalt rock with writings dating back to the ninth century before Christ.

 IGN